getsolus/solbuild/man/solbuild.1.md

  *  `-a`, `--all`

-        In addition to deleting the build root caches, the packages, sources, and ccache (compiler) caches will also be purged from disk.
+        In addition to deleting the build root caches, the packages, sources, and ccache/sccache (compiler) caches will also be purged from disk.

 `index [directory]`